aws/amazon-documentdb-odbc-driver/README.md

    7. Run local ssh tunnel.
 Make sure to run as background process with '&' in the end of the command line.
    8. Set environment variables for testing and double-check if all dev environmnet variables are set running `scripts/env_variables_check.sh`.
-   5. set LOCAL_DATABASE_HOST with the ip of your local mongo E.g. If is in another docker container `export LOCAL_DATABASE_HOST=<ip from the mongo docker container>` or if is your host machine `export LOCAL_DATABASE_HOST=host.docker.internal`
+   5. set LOCAL_DATABASE_HOST with the ip of your local mongo E.g. If is in another docker container `export LOCAL_DATABASE_HOST=<ip from the mongo docker container>` or if is your host machine `export LOCAL_DATABASE_HOST=host.docker.internal`.
    9. You are ready to run the tests.
-      E.g. `/documentdb-odbc/build/odbc/bin/ignite-odbc-tests`
+      E.g. `/documentdb-odbc/build/odbc/bin/ignite-odbc-tests`.